francoisledroff/adaptTo2018/README.md

 ## Build event-driven integrations with AEM using Adobe I/O Events

-You'll find here our [AdaptTo() lab](https://adapt.to/2018/en/schedule/build-event-driven-integrations-with-aem-using-adobe-io-events.html) material for 2018
+You'll find here my [AdaptTo() 2018 lab](https://adapt.to/2018/en/schedule/build-event-driven-integrations-with-aem-using-adobe-io-events.html) material as well as my [Experience League 2019 demos](http://droff.com/content/2019/10/08/experience-league-conf.html)

 ### Abstract

 Tired of building connectors for AEM?

-Join us in this lab us where we will implement a real-time and lightweight integration with AEM with almost no code.
-Come and learn how you can expose any internal `osgi` events from AEM through Adobe I/O Events to build event-driven workflows across multiple systems with ease.
-See how Adobe I/O Events allows you to respond to both administrative events and customer behaviors in real-time.
+Here you will implement a real-time and lightweight integration with AEM with almost no code.
+You'll earn how you can expose any internal `osgi` events from AEM through Adobe I/O Events to build event-driven workflows across multiple systems with ease.
+You'll see how Adobe I/O Events allows us to respond to both administrative events and customer behaviors in real-time.

 ### Prerequisite